Knight's Town (I, II) / Castle (III) / Haven (IV, V, VI, VII)

 - Fantasy Counter Part Culture: Horny Vikings

 - Horse of a Different Color: Aforementioned bears, and also mammoths.

 - Our Dwarves Are All the Same: The only unit that isn't a dwarf in some way is the fire dragon.
 Even the Thanes are basically giant dwarves (who teleport and shoot lightning).

 - Our Dragons Are Different: Very different.
 They're fire elementals as opposed to flesh and blood creature.
 They don't hit as hard as the Dungeon's dragons, and are slower and can't fly (in fact they're the slowest LV7 creature in the game), but are also the most durable creature in the game and actually damage enemies that attack them in melee.

 - Playing with Fire: Their Dragon-God Arkath, the Fire Dragons and the Flame lord.
 This also serves as their element of choice, even if their native terrain is snow.

 The first naga and aquatic faction in the series.
 Their battle system is based around all aspects of water as well as honor, favoring to fight enemies one on one.
 Their Might Hero is the Samourai, and their Magic hero the Monk.

-Dummied Out, What Could Have Been: Sanctuary was considered for inclusion into Heroes V early during development, but was cut.
+- Dummied Out: Sanctuary was considered for inclusion into Heroes V early during development, but was cut.
 Some concept art◊ (apparently based on India rather than Japan) and references to the faction in the game resources in V are all that was left.

-Walk on Water: A Sanctuary hero can cross water without using a boat, if their army consists of only Sanctuary units.
+- Walk on Water: Sanctuary heroes can cross water without using a boat if their army consists of only Sanctuary units.